KonH/DotNetCoreBuildServer/README.md

 ### Build config

-Build configs is placed to one directory, specified in "builds" in project config.
+Build configs are placed to one directory, specified in "builds" in project config.
 One **.json** file per build.

-Build config look like these:
+Build config looks like this:

 ```
 {